ucan-wg/spec/README.md

                authority
 ```

 The capability authority is the total rights of the authorization space down to the relevant volume of authorizations.
 Individual capabilities MAY overlap; the authority is the union.
-Every unique delegated capabilty MUST have equal or narrower capabilities from their delegator.
+Every unique delegated capability MUST have equal or narrower capabilities from their delegator.
 Inside this content space, you can draw a boundary around some resource(s) (their type, identifiers, and paths or children) and their capabilities.

 ## 3.8 Attenuation